You are here

 The decision to accept or reject a proposal is influenced by many factors, including the need for such a publication; its potential market; the author's qualifications (subject knowledge and writing skills); estimated production and marketing costs; and estimated sales.
 Comments and decisions on proposals are transmitted to prospective authors after the final review.

 The Books Panel will provide compilers of approved proposals with production guidelines and a letter of agreement from MLA headquarters specifying the rights (including the receipt of author royalties) and responsibilities of the compilers and MLA regarding published DocKits.
-MLA letters of agreement are typically mailed to compilers within thirty days after a proposal's acceptance.

 The completed DocKit will be reviewed by editorial staff at MLA headquarters.
 Only the table of contents and introduction will be proofread; the remaining documents will be reviewed briefly for production quality.
 MLA's Publications Department coordinates the production, printing, and marketing of the kit.
-This process takes approximately three to four weeks.